The Desertion of Empire

 The dispatch below digs deep into the crucial distinction between empires and Empire that was drawn in several sessions but never fully explicated in any single session.
 Drawing together threads from a number of earlier dispatches, this text puts this distinction in historical context and remarks upon its significance to the journey ahead.

-To grasp the global system of domination we inhabit today, it is essential to distinguish between empires (lowercase ‘e’) and Empire (uppercase ‘E’).
+To grasp the global system of domination we inhabit today, it is essential to distinguish between empires (with a little ‘e’) and Empire (with a capital ‘E’).

 Individual empires, such as those of Rome, Britain, or the United States, are discrete historical entities—political, military, and economic instruments that wield power at particular times and places.